mkschulze/Lemur4Bitwig-Template/README.md

 liine_Lemur
 ===========

-Lemur Controller Script .1 Up (Beta4)
+Lemur4Bitwig Template .1 Up (Beta5)

 ===========

-Good Times for everyone using my template so far, Moss (push4Bitwig) took over the scripting part for my Lemur template with the OSC4Bitwig control script.
-Now we work together to build up on this.
-Make sure to grab his script over at his GitHub repo.
-The template is not fully supporting every single feature that is already available in the script, but it will soon.
+Next round for the new Lemur4Bitwig template.
+This time we got a brand new cliplauncher made in a unified Bitwig design based on canvas.
+Due to the team up with Voice303, who is kindly lemurizing the OSC4Bitwig script by Moss and shares his skills on canvas for us, we will see further objects coming.
+There is also a new XY performance page and a new virtual keyboard page, with several additions like Modwheel/Pitchbend/Breath/Expression and After Touch control and a few user request to the device page.

 ===========

 Current features:

-1. Mixer page, with track & master volume faders, transport, track/bank selection, mute/solo/rec, crossfades, tempo, track activation, panel modes, arranger modes, mixer modes, add tracks, metronome.
+1. Mixer page, with track & master volume faders, transport, track/bank selection, mute/solo/rec, crossfades, tempo, track activation, panel modes, arranger modes, mixer modes, add tracks, metronome
-2. Device control page, device/common/user/direct/sends mode, load preset- /category- / and creatorswitch.
+2. Device page, device/common/user/direct/sends mode, load preset- /category- and creator switch, vst open/close
-3. Clip Launcher page, control bank with 8x8 selector and navigation, color feedback, isPlaying feedback and hasContent feedback.
-Also a basic transport and mixer floating window.
+3. Totally new Clip Launcher page!
-5. Pad page, 16x Drum Pads, with transport-> Bitwig style. :)
+5. Pad page, 16x Drum Pads
-6. Keys page, simple keys with transpose.
+6. Keys page, Modwheel/Pitchbend/Breath/Expression/After Touch with friction and tension control using Lemur physics
-7. X/Y page, 4x X/Y pad for various applications.
-8. Nexus version.
+7. X/Y page, now with Lemur physics control and special note pads

 ===========

-To be done:
+To be done before full release:

-1. implementing full kinda push functionality
+1. New Drumpad page
-2. finalizing everything
+2. Nexus Version
-3. improve on that :)
+3. Tutorial video

 have fun!